jessicacliong/jessicacliong/README.md

 ## Hi there! &nbsp;🌻

-#### 💭&nbsp; I’m a career changer with a background in Science & Technology and unique experiences.
+#### 💭&nbsp; I’m a career changer with a background in Science & Technology and unique work experience.
 #### Enjoying my career change as a programmer and aspire to pursue this career in many years to come &nbsp;🎶

 ---